TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 to the touchpad and displayed on the LCD statusbar.
 The procedure is explained in detail in the MacropadFoobarPlaying section.

+Date Time Display This is an alternative Date Time which is only displayed, and not used to set the Pico system time-date.
+The procedure is explained in detail in the SetDateTime section.
+This uses <T > and the system time date uses <t >.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows:

 (1) If the Config button [Cfg] still works press it once and then press the [Del]ete key at the left-hand bottom.
 Then